 - Palazzo Medici Riccardi (Florence, Tuscany) - palace with innovative rusticated facade, built in 1445 - 1460

-- Castelbrando (Veneto) - one of the most impressive Italian castles, rebuilt in the first half of 16th c.
+- Castelbrando (Veneto) - one of the most impressive Italian castles, rebuilt in the first half of the 16th century.

 The Baroque style alo originated in Italy, where many of the best examples of this opulent style are located:

 - Church of the Gesu (Rome, Lazio) - one of Baroque prototype buildings replicated by Jesuits around the world, built in 1568-1580

 - Sant'Ivo alla Sapienza (Rome, Lazio) - impressive church forming a single building with Palazzo della Sapienza, built in 1642-1660

-- Palace of Caserta (Caserta, Campania) - the largest building built in Europe in 18th century, built in 1752-1780
+- Palace of Caserta (Caserta, Campania) - the largest building built in Europe in the 18th century, built in 1752-1780

-- Palazzina di caccia of Stupinigi (Stupinigi, Piedmont) - enormous royal hunting lodge, early 18th century
+- Palazzina di caccia of Stupinigi (Stupinigi, Piedmont) - enormous royal hunting lodge, the early 18th century

 - Basilica of Superga (Turin, Piedmont) - beautiful building on top of hill, built in 1717-1731

 The flamboyant Sicilian Baroque style is unique.
 Distinctive examples are: